Prakashkhatiwada/SchoolMS/README.md

-This project is made for school management system !
+This project was made for school management system !